avdstaaij/gdpc/docs/source/getting-started/index.md

 # Getting started

-The section of the documentation serves as introduction to GDPC.
+The part of the documentation serves as introduction to GDPC.

 ```{rubric} Contents